 Efficient market theory, or hypothesis, holds that a security’s price reflects all relevant and known information about that asset.
 One upshot of this theory is that, on a risk-adjusted basis, you can’t consistently beat the market.
 The theory, which is controversial, has significant implications for investment strategy.
 Here is an overview of the theory that provides potential insights into how to invest.
+Working with a financial advisor can also help you better understand the markets and get the most out of your investments.

 What Is an Efficient Market?